National History Day is an inter-disciplinary research project for students in grades 6-12. History Day teaches students to:

 - Spectator Expectations and Behavior

 - "Teachers Rule:" Teacher Discretion in Shaping a Classroom History Day Assignment

 Minnesota History Day Sponsors

-Major Funding Provided by: 3M Foundation, Education Minnesota Foundation, the Gerald and Patrice Halbach Charitable Fund, the Ralph and Virginia Kurtzman Fund, David and Janis Larson, the State of Minnesota/Arts and Culture Heritage Funds, Margaret and Lee Skold Fund, Frank W. Veden Charitable Trust, and the Wells Fargo Foundation Minnesota.
+The Fred C. and Catherine B. Andersen Foundation, The Gerald and Patrice Halbach Charitable Fund, the Ralph and Virginia Kurtzman Fund, David and Janis Larson Foundation, the State of Minnesota/Arts and Culture Heritage Funds, National Checking, the Richard M. Schulze Family Foundation, Margaret and Lee Skold Fund, Thomson Reuters, Frank W. Veden Charitable Trust, the Wells Fargo Foundation, and the WEM Foundation.

 Augsburg College, Bemidji State University Minneapolis Public Schools, Central Middle School in Eden Prairie, Minnesota State University Mankato, Minnesota State University Moorhead, St. Cloud State University, Winona State University, University of Minnesota Duluth, University of Minnesota Twin Cities, St. Paul Public Schools, and White Bear Lake High School, South Campus.

 Each Minnesota History Day logo is available in two formats, low resolution JPEG and high resolution EPS.
 For use on a website, select the low resolution image.
 The image will then be displayed on your screen and you can save it to your hard drive.
 For print materials, select the high resolution image.
 The image will automatically be saved to your hard drive.

 Logo usage must follow the following usage guidelines: